Four Best Short Treks in Nepal

 • Difficulty: Easy

-Ghorepani Poonhill Trek is one of the most popular trekking packages in Nepal.
-From college students arriving in packs to family vacationers with children, you will encounter all kinds of trekkers during your travel.
+The Ghorepani Poon Hill Trek is one of the most popular trekking packages in Nepal.
+From college students arriving in packs to family vacationers with children, you will encounter all kinds of trekkers during your travels.
 This trek offers stunning views of the Annapurna Massif.
-Poonhill is one of the most popular vantage points in the Annapurna region that offers a 360-degree view of more than 20 mountains.
+Poon Hill is one of the most popular vantage points in the Annapurna region, offering a 360-degree view of more than 20 mountains.

-The trek can be completed in 4 to 7 days depending on your style and speed of trekking.
+The trek can be completed in 4 to 7 days, depending on your style and pace.
 The trek commences with an hour-long drive from Pokhara to Nayapul.
 From there, we will follow a dirt trail that reaches Ghorepani, and finally, Poonhill.
-During the trek, you will walk through several picturesque Gurung settlements like Ulleri, Ghorepani, and Ghandruk which offer beautiful views of the mountain range, terraced farmlands, and varieties of flora and fauna.
-The trek is suitable for people who love adventure and the Himalayas but are bound by time limits.
+During the trek, you will walk through several picturesque Gurung settlements, including Ulleri, Ghorepani, and Ghandruk, which offer beautiful views of the mountain range, terraced farmland, and a variety of flora and fauna.
+The trek is suitable for people who love adventure and the Himalayas but are time-constrained.
 Since it is a low-elevation trek, it is ideal for all age groups.

 • No. of days: 5 days to 10 days